digisarathi/digi-vue/src/posts/2021-06-23-aarambh-india-website.md

 title: 'Aarambh India'
 date: '2021-06-23T22:42:27+00:00'
 author: digi_admin_9
-tags: ['children safety', 'Website Design', POCSO, SEO]
+tags: ['Children Safety', 'Website Design', 'SEO']
 ---

 In a significant initiative to address the pressing issue of Child Sexual Abuse in India, Prerana, Mumbai, in collaboration with the ADM Foundation, launched 'Aarambh India.'
 Recognizing the need for heightened awareness and best practices, the team aimed to leverage digital platforms to engage with the numerous nonprofits dedicated to child welfare across the country.